srini047/Covid19-Vaccine-Finder/README.md

 ![image](https://user-images.githubusercontent.com/81156510/128354511-5b23d7c1-1fb9-452b-94cd-2274cd67a92f.png)

 **Future Scope:**
->>> Make this as a website for better reach.
+<li>Make this as a website for better reach.
->>> Also look for more data sources to provide better results.
+Also look for more data sources to provide better results.</li>